brayanquirozurrutia/face-recognition-backend/README.md

 ├── requirements.txt      # Python dependencies
 ├── routes/
 │   └── recognition.py    # API endpoints
+│   └── websocket_recognition.py # WebSocket endpoint
 ├── utils/
 │   ├── face_detection.py # Mediapipe-based face detection
 │   └── face_recognition.py # Embedding extraction and comparison
 ```

+## Integration Details

+### Redis
+- Used for temporary storage of detected faces during processing.
+- Images are stored as binary blobs with a TTL (Time To Live) of 60 seconds.
+- Ensure Redis is running and accessible using the `redis_connection.py` configuration.

+### PostgreSQL
+- Stores user data including names and facial embeddings.
+- Uses SQLAlchemy models for ORM mapping.
+- Ensure the database is properly initialized using `database.py`.

+### WebSocket
+- Allows real-time communication for face recognition.
+- Frames from the client are processed and recognized users are sent back as JSON.

 ## Author

 [Brayan Quiroz Urrutia](https://github.com/brayanquirozurrutia)